A black-box adversarial attack for poisoning clustering: Experimental results

 For the optimization program, we set $\lambda = \frac{1}{\alpha \cdot n\cdot d}$ with $\alpha = 255$ as penalty term for our cost function.
 In addition, in the optimization algorithm, we set the probability of having crossover $p_c = 0.85$, mutation $p_m = 0.05$ and zero-mutation $p_z = 0.001$.
-The total number of generations, which correspond to the number of queries, was always set to $110$, using the heuristic proposed in Section \ref{section:improvement}.
+The total number of generations G, which correspond to the number of queries, was always set to $110$, using the heuristic proposed in Section \ref{section:improvement}.
 In addition, we repeated these experiments for five times, reporting the mean with the standard error.

 In Program (\ref{opt:zeroInfty}), we indicate with $\phi$ a function for measuring the similarity between two clustering partitions.
 In the literature, we can find several metrics used for the evaluation of clusterings \cite{ARI, stgh02b, vscore, AMI}; in addition, \cite{isDataClustering} proposed to adopt the following measure for the evaluation: $d(\vec{Y}, \vec{Y}') = \|\vec{Y}\vec{Y}^\top - \vec{Y}^\prime {\vec{Y}^\prime}^\top\|_F$, where $\|\cdot\|_F$ is the Frobenius norm, and $\vec{Y},\vec{Y}^\prime \in \mathbb{R}^{n \times k}$ are one-hot encodings of the clusterings $\C(\vec{X})$ and $\C(\vec{X} + \vec{\epsilon})$ respectively.
 In our work, we decided to use the Adjusted Mutual Information (AMI) Score, proposed in \cite{AMI} since it makes no assumptions about the cluster structure and, as highlighted in \cite{DBLP:journals/jmlr/RomanoVBV16}, it works well even in the presence of unbalanced clusters.
 Indeed, the clustering partition over the poisoned dataset might also create unbalanced clusters, especially if the attacker wants to move samples only from one towards the others.
-The reader can refer to the supplementary material where a comparison analysis between different similarity functions is offered.